The Investors Guide To Property Management Accounting

 • Every expense will be settled from this same account (or multiple accounts in the scenario of intricate rental property bookkeeping).

-You should also create seperate bank accounts for each property and keep your financials for each separate as you will need to report your taxable income for each separately at the end of the year.
+You should also create separate bank accounts for each property and keep your financials for each separate as you will need to report your taxable income for each separately at the end of the year.

 2. Decide on Accrual vs Cash Basis Accounting